SamuelSwartzberg/flashcardifying_text_temp/inf.md

 using \url{} or \href{} requires the package hyperref in Latex package hyperref also does autolinking to things such as the TOC

-strike is similar to <s>, but obsolete
+strike is similar to &lt;s>, but obsolete
-<tt> used to indicate teletype text, but is now obsolete
-<big> used to indicate big text, but is now obsolete; however <small> still works.
+&lt;tt> used to indicate teletype text, but is now obsolete &lt;big> used to indicate big text, but is now obsolete; however &lt;small> still works.
-<center> used to indicate centered text but is now obsolete
+&lt;center> used to indicate centered text but is now obsolete

 most text markup languages (HTML, Latex, md) will ignore duplciate spaces. most text markup languages (HTML, Latex, md) will transform newlines into a single space unless otherwise indicated.